 Paul J. Wiedefeld

-Paul J. Wiedefeld was selected to be Governor Wes Moore’s nominee for Secretary of the Maryland Department of Transportation (MDOT) on January 24, 2023, the latest achievement in a career spanning more than 40 years, including transportation posts in the public and private sectors.
+Paul J. Wiedefeld was confirmed as Secretary of the Maryland Department of Transportation (MDOT) on February 13, 2023, and sworn in on March 2, 2023, the latest achievement in a career spanning more than 40 years, including transportation posts in the public and private sectors.

 Baltimore/Washington International Thurgood Marshall Airport and the Helen Delich Bentley Port of Baltimore.
-Upon confirmation he will serve as Chair of the MDTA Board, the Maryland Port Commission and the Maryland Aviation Commission; and a member of the Washington Metropolitan Area Transit Authority Board.
+He serves serve as Chair of the MDTA Board, the Maryland Port Commission and the Maryland Aviation Commission; and a member of the Washington Metropolitan Area Transit

 He was prepared for these executive level public sector challenges by holding various county, regional, and state level government positions during his career.
 Most notably, serving as the Director of the Maryland Department of Transportation’s Office of System Planning and Evaluation.
 In this position he was responsible for preparing the state’s long-range transportation plan and management of the Consolidated Transportation Program (CTP).
 The CTP is the department’s capital budget consisting of aviation, port, highway, and transit projects across Maryland.
 He was responsible for working extensively with a broad range of stakeholders throughout the state to reach consensus on transportation planning and programming initiatives to serve the needs of their communities.